AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Plan to pay off your vehicle in less than five years (60 months).

-• Own a vehicle that holds its value over time historically (for example, in 2021, Kelley Blue Book named Toyota the best resale value brand).3
+• Own a vehicle that holds its value over time historically (for example, in 2024, for the seventh time in a row, Kelley Blue Book named Toyota the best resale value brand).3

 How Gap Insurance Works